boyac/pyGamgee/README.md

 ![PyGamgee Logo](assets/logo.png)

+# PyGamgee: A RAG-Based Learning Assistant

+## About
+This project was born from my desire to enhance how we interact with information and make learning more efficient.
+With the rise of **open-source language models**, I saw an opportunity to quickly access and process knowledge from various sources in a more **personalized** and **interactive** way.
+While the model I'm currently using is relatively small, it's already proven effective in helping me retrieve relevant information for studying, decision-making, and in-depth analysis.

+The system operates **locally**, ensuring **privacy** and **offline access**, making it a versatile tool for anyone looking to extract meaningful insights from their materials without relying on cloud-based services.

+Although it started for **personal use**, I believe this project could support a wide range of individuals—from **professionals** seeking to stay on top of industry trends to **hobbyists** exploring new topics.
+Moving forward, I hope to continue improving the system with more advanced features, and I would be open to any contributions or ideas from others who find the project valuable and want to help improve it.

+The project is named *PyGamgee* in homage to **Samwise Gamgee**, the beloved hobbit from *The Lord of the Rings*.
+Like Sam, who played a quiet yet essential role in the success of the quest, this tool may seem humble in its current form, but it is built with a powerful purpose: to assist, support, and empower users in their journey to master knowledge and make informed decisions.

+Ultimately, this project reflects my belief in the power of **accessible technology** to streamline knowledge acquisition, enabling users to focus on what truly matters—**understanding and applying** the information that drives growth, innovation, and learning.
+By making it open source, I hope others may eventually take the opportunity to improve, extend, and adapt it to their needs.

 ## Description

 This project implements a Retrieval-Augmented Generation (RAG) based question answering system designed to help students, analyst learn and prepare for their studies, exams and analysis.
 It leverages the following technologies: